Khonsu-CTF/2021-HSCTF-8/misc/audio-frequency-stego/README.md

 ![Audacity](audacity.png)

-/!\ Know that this solution is not efficient at all but quite straightforward, which was enough for me since the audio lasts for about 3min only /!\
+/!\ Keep in mind that this solution is not efficient at all but quite straightforward, which was enough for me since the audio lasts for about 3min only /!\

 I didn't use any tool, didn't automate anything and didn't use any advanced features of Audacity.
 Since we could definitely see two cases, I assigned the continuity to a 0 and the blanks to a 1.